About the Journal

 Peer Review Process

-Peer review is an important process for increasing the quality of CAJMS.
-For every submission, the Editor-in-Chief initially screens the manuscript for compliance with the Journal’s basic publication standards, including scientific reasoning, statistics, graphics, photos, and tables, as well as the manuscript’s importance.
-If the manuscript is acceptable then Editor-in-Chief will choose at least 3 reviewers, who are qualified experts in that field who are to perform peer review.
+Peer review is an essential process for enhancing the quality of CAJMS.
+For each submission, the editorial assistant initially screens the manuscript to ensure compliance with the journal’s basic publication requirements, including scientific reasoning, statistics, graphics, photos, and tables, as well as the manuscript’s significance.
+If the manuscript meets the requirements, the editorial assistant will select at least three reviewers, who are qualified experts in the field, and one expert biostatistician to perform the peer review.

-CAJMS has a double-blinded peer review process in which author and reviewer are unaware of each other’s identity.
+CAJMS employs a double-blind peer review process in which both the author and reviewer remain unaware of each other’s identities.
+Consequently, the title page is uploaded separately from the manuscript in the submission system.
 They communicate through the website using dedicated software that provides anonymous contact.
-CAJMS accepts manuscripts from all fields in medicine, and has a pool of reviewers for every field of medicine.
-The peer review process usually takes 1-2 months, however, on occasion it may require a longer period of time.
+The peer review process typically takes 1 to 6 months; however, it may occasionally require a longer period.
+The duration of the peer review process depends on the quality of each paper.

-The Editor makes a decision to revise, publish or reject a manuscript based on all reviewers' opinions.
-The authors are then informed whether the manuscript is "Accepted", "Accepted with minor revision", "Accepted with major revision” or “Rejected".
+Reviewers make decisions to revise, publish, or reject a manuscript based on their independent judgment.
+The authors are then informed whether the manuscript is "Accepted", "Accepted with minor revision", "Accepted with major revision”, or “Rejected".
+If two reviewers accept it, the Editor-in-Chief or Associate Editor will oversee scientific editing.
+Whether to publish the article will be determined based on these decisions.

-The process for handling cases requiring corrections, retractions, and editorial expressions matters are discussed openly and decisions made as a group with Editor and CAJMS working group members at their meetings.
-When scientific misconduct is alleged, or concerns are raised about the conduct or integrity of work in submitted or published papers, the CAJMS working group discusses and responds using the framework provided by the Committee on Publication Ethics (COPE) as described at https://publicationethics.org/core-practices.
+The process for handling cases that require corrections, retractions, and editorial expressions of concern is discussed openly, with decisions made as a group by the editorial team during their meetings.
+When scientific misconduct is alleged, or there are concerns about the conduct or integrity of work in submitted or published papers, the CAJMS editorial team discusses and responds using the framework provided by the Committee on Publication Ethics (COPE), as described at https://publicationethics.org/core-practices.

 Abstracting and indexing